sgude1/gettingandcleaningdata/README.md

 subjecttrain = /UCI HAR Dataset/train/subject_train.txt
 features = /UCI HAR Dataset/features.txt

-subject is created in traininga and test datasets to ID the subject number activcode is added to both datasets above to add the number of the activity for mapping to the label
+subject is created in training and test datasets to ID the subject number activcode is added to both datasets above to add the number of the activity for mapping to the label

 activity = the label of the activity as defined by activcode above